cosmic-perott/tct-v1/README.md

 ***all code, architecture, ideas were made by cosmic-perott for the Google Cloud Rapid Agent Hackathon 2026***

-# MongoTrips: Travel Agent Based on MongoDB
+# MongoTrips: AI Travel Agent Based on MongoDB